PlagueVRC/AntiRip/Readme/ADVANCED.md

 ![Screenshot 2023-08-30 161535](https://github.com/BlizzyFox/AntiRip/assets/105831522/de527606-253d-4a28-aa9d-40865bdf37f0)

-By default Kanna Protecc Obfuscates all objects, parameter names, and animator layers on a users avatar.
+By default Kanna Protecc Obfuscates all objects, parameter names, and animator layers on a user's avatar.
 Features of VRChat that users may want to take advantage of.
 Such as contact senders, OSC integrations, etc, often require specific names to be unaltered to maintain functionality.

 Kanna Protecc allows for exceptions to be added for renaming.
 For maximum security only add exceptions for parameters that are required to be unaltered. *Note that contact parameter names not intended to interact with other avatars will function perfectly fine obfuscated.
 Physbone parameters also function perfectly obfuscated.
 Neither need to be added to exceptions.*